-We do not have an “hourly” rate.
-Our repairs are flat rate priced, based mainly on the type of appliance, the technical level of the repair, and access.
+Our repairs are flat rate priced, based mainly on the type of appliance, the technical level of the repair, access, and whether it will be a one trip, or multiple trip job.
 This provides you with an exact price for your repair.
 It doesn’t matter if you get a fast technician, or a more methodical technician.
 It also doesn’t matter if it requires unexpected follow-up visits.
 You will only pay the price quoted for a given repair.
 And, for your comfort in approving a repair, we guarantee our parts for a full year.
-We guarantee our service charge and/or labor for 90 days.
-Most common repairs will cost between $115 and $237 (including service charge), plus parts and tax.

 Finally, in addressing whether to do a repair, after you get the quote, you need to look at the physical condition of the appliance.
 Things like rusty dishwasher racks, doors that don’t open or close properly, and broken handles and such, can sometimes be quite costly, and may signal that the appliance is too old or in too poor of condition to reasonably repair.
 If the physical condition is good, a repair that is less than 50% of the replacement cost is normally an ok repair to complete.